Administration (probate law)

 In common-law jurisdictions, administration of an estate on death arises if the deceased is legally intestate, meaning they did not leave a will, or some assets are not disposed of by their will.

 Where a person dies leaving a will appointing an executor, and that executor validly disposes of the property of the deceased within England and Wales, then the estate will go to probate.
 However, if no will is left, or the will is invalid or incomplete in some way, then administrators must be appointed.
 They perform a similar role to the executor of a will but, where there are no instructions in a will, the administrators must distribute the estate of the deceased according to the rules laid down by statute and the common trust.

 Certain property falls outside the estate for administration purposes, the most common example probably being houses jointly owned that pass by survivorship on the first death of a couple into the sole name of the survivor.
 Other examples include discretionary death benefits from pension funds, accounts with certain financial institutions subject to a nomination and the proceeds of life insurance policies which have been written into trust.
 Trust property will also frequently fall outside the estate but will depend on the terms of the trust.

+Estate settlement

+Estate settlement is the legal and administrative process that happens after a person passes away.
+Settling an estate means managing and distributing assets, debts, taxes, and following legal and financial obligations following a person's death.
+If there is a will, the estate needs to go through probate.
+If there is no will. the court will decide how assets will be distributed.
+This process includes identifying, and valuing the decedent's assets, paying debts, taxes, and transferring the remaining property to heirs or beneficiaries according to state or national law.

+The estate settlement process typically takes between 12 and 18 months, depending on the estate's size, complexity and if there are existing disputes.